punchdrunktux/McAfee-Expert-Rules/T1059 - Command and String Interpreter.md

 Malicious MS Office documents may attempt to launch PowerShell through embedded VBA code to execute PowerShell commands.

+**NOTES:**

+- Each rule has been tested in a "clean" lab environment but will need to be tweaked for environmentental factors

+- Tests include both the MS Office VBA code and a MS Office file for testing.
+If you don't trust my files create a new MS Office file with the provided VBA code.

+- McAfee ENS should fire a new alert for each test.
+Some files include mulitple tests but will be separated by a MessageBox popup telling you what is being tested, along with an added timer pause during execution.

 ## 1. MS Office Launching PowerShell DownloadString / DownloadFile

 **Description:**  VBA-enabled MS Office files are regularly leveraged to by adversaries to use PowerShell to download malicious code to execute the second stage of the attack.